CitiesSkylinesMods/DocumentationWiki/Writerside/topics/How-to-remove-workshop-networks.md

 * After unsubscribing a workshop network, save games no longer load
 * This can also happen in the author of that network removes it from workshop or deletes their Steam account

-> "Workshop networks" mean any road, rail, metro, tram or monorail, or any specialised networks derived from them, that
+> "Workshop networks" mean any road, rail, metro, tram or monorail, or any specialized networks derived from them, that
 > you have subscribed to in the Steam Workshop - either as an _asset_ or a _mod containing the assets_.

 ## Cause